ZhangChenglong-AI/ZhangChenglong-AI.github.io/_pages/about.md

 <span class='anchor' id='recent-news'></span>
 # 🔥 Recent News
 - *Jun.
 2026*: One paper, Dual-Topology Learning with Adaptive Anchors for Multi-View Clustering, will appear at IJCAI 2026.
+- *Jan.
+2026*: One paper, Self-Enhanced Density Clustering for High Dimension and Low Sample Size Data, will appear at KDD 2026.

 <span class='anchor' id='educations'></span>
 # 📖 Educations